russfeld/ksucs-hugo/content/7-documentation/06-switch.md

 {{% notice note %}}

-This may be an incomplete list - if you run into additional front matter issues when upgrading, let me know and I'll update this document.
+This may be an incomplete list of front matter changes - if you run into additional front matter issues when upgrading, let me know and I'll update this document.

 {{% /notice %}}